nathanclairmonte/truth-or-drink/README.md

 ## Truth 🤔 or Drink 🍸?

-Question game for myself and friends to play
+Question game for myself and friends to play!